MyselfLeo/sloth/overview/1-introduction.md

 ```

 The `num` here is the return type of the function.
 We'll see it after, but for now, remember that **the main function is required to return a Number (num) value.**
 However, its inputs can vary based on what you need.
-Compared to other programming languages, you don't need to parse the command-line inputs yourself: the interpreter does it for you:
+Compared to other programming languages, you don't need to parse the command-line inputs yourself: the interpreter does it for you.
+Example:

 ```
 # input.slo